Diet for Summer Season

 1. Fresh vegetables and fruits are high in vitamins and minerals.
 They have an expansive effect on our bodies, which draw heat from our central organs and, thereby, cool the body.

-2. Fresh veggies and fruits also contain a lot of water which add to the cooling effect on the body.
+2. Fresh veggies and fruits also contain a lot of water which adds to the cooling effect on the body.

-3. Eating these cooling foods also assist the body’s ability to release heat.
+3. Eating these cooling foods also assists the body’s ability to release heat.

 This way, the hot weather doesn’t make the body overheated or exhausted.

 Most of us lead lives where we’ve been inconspicuously tucked into a food routine and are desperately trying to claw our way out of it.
 Amidst a number of lifestyle problems to deal with, we tend to forget or ignore granny’s simple remedy of eating fresh, seasonal produce.